SeDi343/Project_WS2017_VHDL_Calculator/README.md

 ## Entitys
 ### Top Level Entity

+The top-level module “calc_top” of the calculator consists of three sub-units named “io_ctrl”,
+“calc_ctrl” and “alu” which are described in the following.
+Table 3: Overview shows all I/Os of the top-level
+module “calc_top”.

 | Port Name     | Direction | Description                                                                                                 |
 | ------------- |:---------:| ----------------------------------------------------------------------------------------------------------- |
 | clk_i         | In        | System clock (100 MHz)                                                                                      |